KSSBro/binaryConverter/README.md

 ### Prerequisites

-[Python](https://www.python.org/) and [TKinter](https://docs.python.org/2/library/tkinter.html) are required to run this app using the source.
+[Python](https://www.python.org/) and [Tkinter](https://docs.python.org/2/library/tkinter.html) are required to run this app using the source.

 ### Installing and Running

-First install TKinter
+First install Tkinter

 ```bash
 pip install tkinter